Brookfield Hall of Fame 2022 inductees announced

-Inductees will be returning to their alma mater Sept.
-9 and will be presented to the student body at an assembly.
+Inductees will return to their alma mater Sept.
+9 and be presented to the student body at an assembly.
 They will also meet with groups of students throughout the day.

-The public is invited to attend an induction brunch at 10 a.m.
+The public is invited to attend abrunch at 10 a.m.
 Sept.
 10 at Tiffany’s Banquet Center.

-Adult tickets are $25 and tickets for children ages 5 to 12 are $12.
-Children under age 5 are free.
+Adult tickets are $25.
+Children ages 5 to 12 are $12.
+Kids under 5 are free.

 The last day to buy tickets is Aug.
 26.